PD & Instruction

 Art of Giving and Receiving Feedback

-This workshop is designed for complementary evaluators, peer coaches, department chairs, TEAM mentors, and anyone who wants to improve on giving and receiving feedback.
-Constructive feedback encourages reflection and creates reciprocal pathways to improved performance.
-This workshop provides educators with specific, practical strategies to build collegiality and empathy, encourage self-reflection, and help teachers enrich their practice and enhance student growth and well-being.
+This workshop is designed for evaluators, peer coaches, department chairs, TEAM mentors, and anyone who wants to improve on giving and receiving feedback in any context.
+Constructive feedback encourages reflection and creates reciprocal pathways to ongoing growth and development.
+This workshop provides educators with specific, practical strategies to build trust and foster collegiality, as well as encourage self-reflection, helping enrich educator practice and enhance student growth and well-being.
 This session will be highly interactive, and participants will practice giving and receiving feedback with several different partners.

 Difficult Conversations Made Easy

-In this interactive session, participants will learn to recognize when it is time to have a difficult conversation and learn some simple strategies to take the fear out of initiating one.
-The workshop will cover how to manage any strong feelings that arise during a difficult conversation, as well as how and when to follow up in the days that follow.
-The workshop includes several opportunities for participants to practice initiating a difficult conversation with tact and openheartedness.
+In this interactive session, participants will learn to recognize when it is time to have a difficult conversation and will learn simple strategies to take the fear out of initiating one.
+The workshop will cover how to manage strong feelings that arise during difficult conversations, as well as how and when to follow up afterward.
+The workshop includes several opportunities for participants to practice initiating difficult conversations with tact and openheartedness.
 This workshop is designed to help members address problems proactively, settle differences amicably, promote trust, and contribute to a healthy school climate.

 Dispute Resolution Strategies for Teacher Evaluation

 Teaching is stressful enough, but when conflicts arise at work, that stress can become toxic.
-Learn to identify the underlying causes of workplace conflict, distinguish between types of conflict, and practice selecting and employing appropriate strategies to manage conflicts effectively.
-This interactive workshop includes role-play and sample scenarios in which participants practice and refine their skills in managing conflicts with grace and confidence.
+Learn to identify the underlying causes of conflict, distinguish between types of conflict, and practice selecting and employing appropriate strategies to manage conflicts effectively.
+Through roleplay and sample scenarios, participants will practice using conflict resolution strategies to manage difficult situations with confidence and grace.

 MEMBER AUTHENTICATION REQUIRED